-Benbow Lake State Recreation Area was established at the lake created when the Eel River was dammed in the 1920s to create power for the area.
+Benbow Lake SRA was established at the lake created when the Eel River was dammed in the 1920s to create power for the area.
 The park includes campsites and a picnic area.
 It is on Highway 101 two miles south of Garberville.
-Park is subject to closure in winter or due to flooding, so call ahead.
-Phone 707-923-3238, Summer or 707-247-3318, Winter.
+The park is subject to closure in winter or due to flooding.
+Phone (707) 923-3238, Summer or (707) 247-3318, Winter for more information.

-Two designated accessible campsites, # 8 and #27, are usable.
-Both have surfaces that are firm but not always stable packed gravel.
-Neither has accessible furnishings, and site 27 lacks a tent space.
-Restroom with showers in the middle loop of the campground is generally accessible, and paved routes of travel lead to it from the accessible campsites.
+Two designated accessible campsites are usable.
+Both have surfaces that are firm and stable packed gravel.
+Neither has accessible furnishings, and may lack tent space.
+The restroom with showers in the middle loop of the campground is generally accessible, and paved routes of travel lead to it from the designated accessible campsites.

 Three sites are usable.
 Tables are accessibly designed, but firm grass surfaces may require assistance.
-Restrooms nearby are not accessible but those in the middle loop of campground are generally accessible.
-Parking.
-Designated accessible parking is available in adjacent lots.
+Restrooms nearby are not accessible but those in the middle loop of the campground are generally accessible.
+Designated accessible parking is available in the adjacent lots.